briandfoy/briandfoy.github.io/_drafts/2021-11-16-how-much-rice-is-that.md

 With the total weight of rice produced in the top 10 countries plus the US, we need to figure out how many grains of rice there are.
 This is a bit tricky because there are several types of rice.
 But, [The Measure of Things](https://www.themeasureofthings.com/results.php?comp=weight&unit=gms&amt=0.021) estimates of 0.021 grams ($4.6 \cdot 10^{-5}$ pounds).
 That's a great resource to relate numbers to physical things.
 That per-grain weight works out to 22,000 grains per pound, or 2.1 billion grains per 1,000 tonnes.

 The annual global production is about $2 \cdot 10^{13}$ grains of rice, roughly.
 We can translate the grains on a square to the equivalent units of annual production.
-It's not until square 45 that the amount of grain on the is close to one unit.
+It's not until square 45 that the amount of grain on the square is close to one year's production.
 We might be able to better grasp that number by thinking about it in terms of days of production, although the rice season is very short and not year round.
-Recall Werner von Braun's quip that [getting nine women pregnant does not get you a baby in a month](https://quotefancy.com/quote/1105018/Wernher-von-Braun-Crash-programs-fail-because-they-are-based-on-theory-that-with-nine).
+Recall Werner von Braun's quip that [getting nine women pregnant does not get you a baby in a month](https://quotefancy.com/quote/1105018/Wernher-von-Braun-Crash-programs-fail-because-they-are-based-on-theory-that-with-nine):

 | Square  | Grains of rice | Annual production units | Days |
 |--------:|---------------:|------------------------:|-----:|